 When the highway was dedicated, Apache Junction had grown and changed considerably.
 It was no longer a sleepy desert hamlet, but had become a more vibrant community.
-The Apacheland Movie Studio was up and running, Superstition Ho Hotel was open, and Bayless was open for business.
-There where other businesses active in the area including the Yucca Café, Cobbs, Ribeye, Hacienda, Apache Junction Greyhound Park, Jordan Chevron, and many more.
+The Apacheland Movie Studio was up and running, Superstition Ho Hotel was open, and the Bayless store was open for business.
+There where other businesses active in the area including the Yucca Café, Cobbs, Ribeye, Hacienda, Apache Junction Greyhound Park, Herb Jordan’s Chevron, and many more.

-There were three large cast bronze plaques that designated the Lost Dutchman Gold Route.
-One would be placed in Moorehead City, North Carolina, one in Los Angeles, California and one in Apache Junction, Arizona.
+There were three large cast bronze plaques designating the Lost Dutchman Gold Route.
+One would be placed in Moorehead City, North Carolina, one in Los Angeles, California and one in Apache Junction.
 The plaques were put in place according to stories.

-These characters have to be in their seventies because the dedication was fifty-two years ago.
+These characters have to be in their seventies because the dedication was fifty-three years ago.